isabelroses/website/content/custom-lib-nixossystem.md

 Furthermore, notice how I lied about settings `nixpkgs.hostPlatform`.
 If your curious why, maybe you should read [my last blog post about it](https://isabelroses.com/blog/im-not-mad-im-disapointed-10).
 (Shameless plug)

-### The original issue, Darwin!

-But now lets address what I originally came for.
-Adding `lib.darwinSystem` support for this too.
+### Darwin compatibility

+One of the main reasons I wanted to make this was to support `lib.darwinSystem`.
+So let's address that now.

 To introduce Darwin support we are allowing users to set the `class` argument to `darwin` from there we can determine what modules to import.
 As a result of this you may notice that Darwin has a different set of modules which introduced some new options to set for this system type.
 This includes `nixpkgs.source` and `darwinVersionSuffix` and `darwinRevision`.
 Some of these are for commands like `darwin-version`.

 You may also notice that we had to add `system = eval.config.system.build.toplevel` back into the final eval produced by our Darwin eval.
 This is required to swap to the configuration, otherwise it won't work at all.
+This is because the `system` output is used by `darwin-rebuild`, to identify the final build output.

 ```nix
 {